Designing Your Own Passive Solar Greenhouse, Part 3

 Welcome to Part 3 of this series on how you can design your own greenhouse that can extend the planting season, enhance growing conditions, and provide a cheery space for those dark winter days.

 If you live in a cold and cloudy environment or in the extreme north where daylight is very short, you might consider adding artificial light to supplement your greenhouse needs.
 Generally, this is a situation I try to avoid because lighting costs can add up quickly.
-My advice is to explore if your greenhouse can operate without artificial lighting first.
+My advice is first to explore whether your greenhouse can operate without artificial lighting.
 If not, the next step would be to quantify how much it’s going to cost per month and per year to make sure the solution makes financial sense.

 Here are several scenarios where artificial lighting may not be required: